orientechnologies/orientdb-docs/SQL-Query.md

 ```

 - **[Projections](SQL-Query.md#projections)**, optionally, is the data you want to extract from the query as the result set.
 Look at [Projections](SQL-Query.md#projections).
 Available since 0.9.25.
 - **Target** can be a class, cluster, single [RID](Concepts.md#recordid), set of [RID](Concepts.md#recordid)s or index values sorted by ascending or descending key order (index values were added in 1.7.7). **Class** is the class name on which to execute the query.
 Similarly, specifying **cluster** with the `cluster:` prefix executes the query within that cluster only.
 You can fetch records not from a cluster but instead from an index using the following prefixes: `indexvalues:`, `indexvaluesasc:` or `indexvaluesdesc:`.
 If you are using `indexvalues:` or `indexvaluesasc:` prefix records will be sorted in ascending order of index keys.
 If you are using  `indexvaluesdesc:` prefix records will be sorted in descending order of index keys.
 Use one or more [RID](Concepts.md#recordid)s to specify one or a small set of records.
-This is a useful in order to specify a starting point when navigating graphs.
+This is useful in order to specify a starting point when navigating graphs.
 - **[WHERE](SQL-Where.md)** condition is common to the other SQL commands and is described in a dedicated section of the documentation.
 - **[LET](SQL-Query.md#let-block)** is the part that binds context variables to be used in projections, conditions or sub-queries
 - **GROUP BY** is in accordance to the standard SQL syntax specifying the field to perform the grouping.
 The current release supports only 1 field.